Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #14](/scoring-periods/14.md) started on the 16th of August, and ends on the 30th of August.
+The current [Scoring Period #15](/scoring-periods/15.md) started on the 30th of August, and ends on the 13th of September.

 <!--
 FIXME